eyedea-io/project-101/README.md

 - 📅 Decision meeting (1-2h)

-- If GO - agreement, type of cooperation (time & material / fixed price)
-- NO-GO - see you next time!
+If *GO* - agreement, type of cooperation (time & material / fixed price) If *NO-GO* - see you next time!

 ## Project kickoff 🚀